lamba92/bayesian-net-project/README.md

   <img src="https://github.com/lamba92/bayesian-net-project/blob/master/stuff/MAP-algorithm.png" width="80%" height="80%"/>
 </p>

-Which computes a factored representation of the joint marginal `P(Q,e)` and then find an MPE for Q using the resulting marginal
+Which computes a factored representation of the joint marginal `P(Q,e)` and then find an MPE for Q using the resulting marginal.

 ## Dynamic Bayesian Networks